Juru: Legal Brazilian Large Language Model from Reputable Sources: Limitations

-While positive results are evident, there's a noticeable risk of contamination in the pretraining dataset.
-This risk arises from web scraping pretraining data in the latter half of $2023$, after the publication of all exams used.
-Although the origin of data from reputable sources in Brazilian academic works likely doesn't include the data from the law benchmark, this risk of validity persists.
-Hence, to mitigate data contamination, the continuation of this work involves annotating new exams released in 2024 and 2025.
+While positive results are evident, there's a possible risk of contamination in the pretraining dataset.
+This risk arises from web scraping pretraining data in the latter half of $2023$, after the publication of the OAB-2023 and MMLU exams.
+Although the dataset was primarily sourced from reputable Brazilian academic and legal documents, and it is unlikely to contain the test questions, the risk of indirect contamination cannot be fully ruled out.
+To address this, we plan to include newly released exams from 2025 and 2026 in future evaluations.